About

 With a history of innovation, TARUS CMM are widely used by automotive, aerospace tooling & gauge manufacturers.
 In addition to the TARUS CMM software package, we now also offer open-source digital CMM controls including Renishaw and Pantec.

 After being frustrated with numerous ERP platforms that didn't fit the needs of complex manufacturing, TARUS spent millions of dollars developing its own ERP platform - the first ERP built by Manufacturers for Manufacturers.
-TPI Shop ERP is the backbone of TARUS operations and profitability and enjoys growing adoption at various companies.
+VERAX ERP is the backbone of TARUS operations and profitability and enjoys growing adoption at various companies.

 The TARUS service department services TARUS machines as well as many other CNC machines.
 Our technicians and engineers have performed installations, upgrades, retrofits, preventive maintenance, calibrations, and repair throughout North America, Europe, East Asia, India, South America, and Australia.